bagustris/octave-tutorial/_episodes/01-intro.md

 are essential tasks in scientific computing, and admittedly, something that we'd rather not spend a lot of time thinking about.
-Fortunately, MATLAB comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.
+Fortunately, Octave comes with a number of high-level tools to do these things efficiently, sparing us the grisly detail.

 If we know what our data looks like (in this case, we have comma-separated values) and we're unsure about what command we want to use, we can search the documentation.
-Type `read csv` into the documentation toolbar.
+Type `csv` and tab into the documentation toolbar.
-MATLAB suggests using `csvread`.
+Octave suggests using `csvread`.
 If we have a closer look at the documentation,
-MATLAB also tells us, which in- and output arguments this function has.
+Octave also tells us, which in- and output arguments this function has.

-To load the data from our CSV file into MATLAB, type the following command into the MATLAB shell, and press `Enter`:
+To load the data from our CSV file into Octave, type the following command into the Octave shell, and press `Enter`:

 ~~~
 csvread('inflammation-01.csv')